MobilityData/elrond.gtfs.org/docs/getting_started/features/flexible_services.md

 ??? note "Sample Data"

     <p style="font-size:16px">
-    The following sample defines two different set of booking rules, the first one for trips that must be booked at least one day in advance (before 1PM) and no more than 14 days prior, and a second one for trips that can be booked at least 45 minutes prior to the trip and no more than 5 hours before.
+    The following sample shows two different set of booking rules, the first one for trips that must be booked at least one day in advance (before 1PM) and no more than 14 days prior, and a second one for trips that can be booked at least 45 minutes prior to the trip and no more than 5 hours before.

     </p>
     !!! note ""